Somerton Sewerage Upgrade Project

 Our contractor, MFJ Constructions, is constructing the new sewer pipe between Oherns Road / Hume Highway to the north, and Cooper Street / Freight Drive to the south.
 The works started at the southern end, and are progressing in stages towards Hume Highway in the north.

 MFJ Constructions is working in several locations at the same time, including along Cooper Street, Fillo Drive and the Hume Highway.
-We’ve experienced some delays on site, which have caused the planned finished date to be pushed back by around two months.
+Due to some delays on site, our completion date is now May 2018.